-When it comes to saving, many of us are used to traditional savings account with a fixed, steady interest rate.
+When it comes to saving, many of us are used to traditional savings accounts with a fixed, steady interest rate.

 Pensions, like all investments, work a little differently.
 In this blog, we’ll look at how pension interest rates work and how this affects the value of your pension pot.